 Accessibility of data and programming code

-The code and data for the analysis contained in this paper can be found at: DOI:10.5281/zenodo.2583056
+The code and data for the analysis contained in this paper can be found at: https://doi.org/10.5281/zenodo.2635687

 References

 1 Mangtani P, Abubakar I, Ariti C et al. Protection by BCG Vaccine Against Tuberculosis: A Systematic Review of Randomized Controlled Trials.
 Clinical infectious diseases : an official publication of the Infectious Diseases Society of America 2014;58:470–80.